 That you sat down for half an hour when the kids were at school.

-As I woman I feel guilty over everything I do for myself and I often self-sacrifice, it’s something I really struggle with every single day and need to work really hard to overcome.
+As a woman, I feel guilty over everything I do for myself, and I often self-sacrifice.
+I struggle with it every day and need to work hard to overcome it.

-Empty your diary and simplify your spare time, this way you can carve out some time to decompress.
-You learnt how to say no earlier on in this post, clearing your diary may mean you need to say no more often, especially to the things that don’t enhance your life!
+Empty your diary and simplify your spare time.
+This way, you can carve out some time to decompress.
+You learned how to say no earlier on in this post.
+Clearing your diary may mean you need to say no more often, especially to the things that don’t enhance your life!

 - Declutter your home